Large Shrubs for Sale at Nature Hills Nursery

 Don't forget to add the smaller Blue Prince Holly somewhere on your property.
-He's the all-important pollinator for those gorgeous red berries in wintertime, and he'll cover up to 10 Blue Princess Hollies.
+He's the all-important pollinator for those gorgeous red berries in wintertime, and he'll cover up to 10 Blue Princess hollies with his pollinating power.

 Naturalize Pussy Willow in a low-lying area for excellent habitat.
 As a bonus, you'll always have access to those darling fuzzy catkins in very early spring.

-Filter the results you want to see by sun exposure, growing Zone, mature spread and height.
+To make sure you get the right large shrubs for your growing conditions, filter the results you want to see.
+You can filter by sun exposure, growing zone, and mature spread and height.
 Click the photos to visit the product pages, which contain specific growing and care information.

 Sun exposure translates to the following amounts of sunlight:

 Full sun means at least six hours of direct sunlight a day.
-The more sun you give these large shrubs, the better performance you'll enjoy!
+The more sun you give these tall shrubs, the better performance you'll enjoy.

 Native Alice Oakleaf Hydrangea performs best in partial shade.
 Alice is an easy-to-grow shrub that features incredible foliage and white to pink-flowering power.

-For large-scale screening in Full Shade, don't forget about Climbing Hydrangea Vine grows tall and wide, but takes up a mere few feet as a footprint on a trellis.
-If you have a shady backyard, this popular plant makes a beautifully showy option to choose!
+For large-scale screening in full shade, don't forget about the Climbing Hydrangea Vine.
+This privacy bush grows tall and wide, but takes up a mere few feet as a footprint on a trellis.
+If you have a shady backyard, this popular plant makes a beautifully showy option to choose.

 Let's start by raising the height of your hardscape fence with a hedge of your favorite large shrub.
-Evergreen Nellie Stevens Holly will block your neighbors year-round...and the dense foliage helps absorb sound, too.
+Evergreen Nellie Stevens Holly will block your neighbors year-round, and the dense foliage also helps absorb sound.

-Turn a slope into an easy-care, fiery fall fantasy with waterwise, native Sumac shrubs.
-Start with bold https://www.naturehills.com/sumac-staghorn Staghorn Sumac at the top, then add Cutleaf Staghorn Sumac placed further down the slope.
+Turn a slope into an easy-care, fiery fall fantasy with water-wise, native Sumac shrubs.
+Start with bold staghorn sumac at the top, then add Cutleaf Staghorn Sumac placed further down the slope.

 Plant in zigzagging, staggered rows and mulch heavily between plants.
 Don't forget the eye-catching First Editions® Tiger Eyes® Cutleaf Staghorn Sumac as a focal point above landscape boulders.

-Even small yards can successfully leverage the easy-care charm of large shrubs.
-In this case, we recommend that you choose a shrub with "Four Seasons" of interest.
+Even small yards can successfully leverage the easy-care charm of large and tall shrubs.
+In this case, we recommend that you choose a shrub with four seasons of interest.

-Even stunning Crape Myrtle trees can be pruned to any height!
-People regularly grow them as a three-foot hedge with a biyearly haircut.
+Even stunning Crape Myrtle trees can be pruned to any height.
+People regularly grow them as a 3-foot hedge with a biyearly haircut.

 Show off the pretty features of fragrant Flame Amur Maple by simply grooming the lowest limbs up to raise the canopy.
 Select one main trunk, or use several for the look of a multi-stemmed clump.

-You can't go wrong with Nannyberry Viburnum.
-These handsome shrubs look impeccable all year-long; with white flowers, fruit and fall foliage.
+You can't go wrong with nannyberry Viburnum.
+These handsome large shrubs look impeccable all year long, with white flowers, fruit and fall foliage.